-Then there are the specific health issues that only women face.
-That's why more and more companies are now creating wearables that keep women healthy.
+Whether's it's fitness trackers that actually fit women's bodies or tech to address specific health issues that only women face, more and more companies are building wearables to help keep women healthy.

 Fitbit-style technology doesn't have to be restricted to walking and running tracking either.
 You can find smart fitness clothing for women and tech to track fertility levels.
 There are even devices that enable women to track parts of their life as thoroughly as any medical tech once did, ensuring they know exactly when something unusual is happening to their body.